fractalbass/data_science/_posts/2024-01-08-data_science_39.md

 # The MovieLens Dataset

 To demonstrate how this works, I am again using the MovieLens 100k dataset that consists of users, movies and rankings.
-Neural network similar to the one in this example are frequently referred to as "deep learning", but IMO it really is not.
-The neural networks in question are typically very shallow... though they can be quite "wide".
+Neural networks similar to the one in this example are frequently referred to as "deep learning", but IMO it really is not.
+The neural network in this example is very shallow... though similar networks can be quite "wide".

 # Network Structure